Post

 sudo dnf install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-During package installation, you’ll be prompted to approve a GPG key.
-If the GPG key matches 060A 61C5 1B55 8A7F 742B 77AA C52F EB6B 621E 9F35, enter y to approve.
+During installation, you will be prompted to approve the GPG key.
+If the GPG key matches 060A 61C5 1B55 8A7F 742B 77AA C52F EB6B 621E 9F35, enter y to approve it.

 1